Note: This documentation relates to developing the 1.x releases of Lagoon, built from the

 make logs service=webhook-handler

-Sometimes you would like to see what is happening inside the Jenkins, it can be found here: http://localhost:8888/ (
+Sometimes you will want to see what is happening inside of Jenkins.
+Your Jenkins instance can be found here:

 docker-compose -p lagoon exec tests ansible-playbook /ansible/tests/tests/helpers/just-push.yaml -e git_repo_name=node.git -e branch=develop

 In order to test pull requests that are created against Lagoon, we have a fully automatic integration test running on